PlanForVisa

 1. Visa Type Complexity

 Not all visa business plans are the same.
-An E-2 treaty investor business plan needs a detailed financial model proving your business won't be "marginal" — meaning it generates enough income to support more than just your family.
+An E-2 treaty investor business plan needs a detailed financial model proving your business will not be "marginal", meaning it generates enough income and jobs to support more than just your family.
 An EB-5 plan needs to meet the "Matter of Ho" legal standard and demonstrate that 10 full-time jobs will be created.
 An EB-2 NIW plan focuses on your "proposed endeavor" and its national importance.

 Each of these has different requirements, and providers price accordingly.
+Our complete E-2 business plan guide details what is required for E-2 applications.
 Expect to pay more for EB-5 plans due to the complexity of job creation projections and TEA (Targeted Employment Area) analysis.

 2. Market Research Depth